 - General Information

-Each candidate must complete a State health questionnaire and be examined by a physician of his/her choice.
+Each candidate must complete a State health questionnaire and be examined by a physician.
 The results of the medical questionnaire and examination are submitted to the State Medical Officer to determine the presence of any medical condition/s that may prevent the candidate from performing his/her duties as a Warden.

 Each candidate is required to complete a psychological screening administered by CDFW and be personally interviewed by a licensed psychologist.